-To ensure Directors are aligned with Shareholder interests, all non-management Directors of North West are required to hold Shares or Deferred Share Units at levels set by the Board.
-North West's share ownership requirements were reviewed in 2019 by Korn Ferry to ensure alignment with market and best governance practice.
-Minimum Share ownership requirement (i) for Directors remains at \$270,000 (three times the annual cash and equity retainer), and (ii) for the Chairman of the Board remains at \$750,000 (three times the annual cash and equity retainer).
+To ensure Directors are aligned with Shareholder interests, all non-management Directors of North West are required to hold Shares or DSUs at levels set by the Board.
+North West's share ownership requirements were reviewed in 2022 by Korn Ferry to ensure alignment with market and best governance practice.
+Minimum Share ownership requirement for Directors remains at three times the annual cash and equity retainer.
 Directors have five years from their initial appointment to the Board to comply with these minimum Share ownership requirements.
-The Governance Committee is scheduled to conduct its next in-depth review to assess ownership requirements in Summer 2022.
+The Governance Committee is scheduled to conduct its next in-depth review to assess ownership requirements in fall 2025.